Skip to main content

 Instructors NEEDED!

-Become an instructor with Fish and Wildlife’s Hunter Education Program.
+Become an instructor with NJ Fish & Wildlife’s Hunter Education Program.

 Our Hunter Education Unit is looking for New Jersey’s best sportsmen and sportswomen to become instructors at locations where students take the live-fire test after first having completed the online portion.